CrowdStrike Holdings Inc. (CRWD) Shares Up Despite Recent Market Volatility

 Sponsored

-CRWD stock saw an increase of 1.13% in the past week, with a monthly gain of 10.66% and a quarterly increase of -15.37%.
-The volatility ratio for the week is 3.75%, and the volatility levels for the last 30 days are 4.41% for CrowdStrike Holdings Inc. (CRWD).
-The simple moving average for the last 20 days is 6.30% for CRWD stock, with a simple moving average of -22.14% for the last 200 days.
+The stock of CrowdStrike Holdings Inc. (CRWD) has seen a 6.63% increase in the past week, with a 16.61% rise in the past month, and a -13.53% fall in the past quarter.
+The volatility ratio for the week is 3.79%, and the volatility levels for the past 30 days are at 4.34% for CRWD.
+The simple moving average for the last 20 days is 8.02% for CRWD stock, with a simple moving average of -18.99% for the last 200 days.

 Analysts’ Opinion of CRWD